-Use your thumbs to push the putty in the front teeth area towards the front wall of the tray, so that the ‘cigar’ is taller/thicker here, as shown in photo 7 below.
+Use your thumbs to build up putty in the front teeth area towards the front wall of the tray, so that the "cigar" is taller/thicker here.
 This is where your teeth and gums are the tallest, so you must have the impression material built up taller/thicker in this area.

 Remember, it’s a race against the clock, so move quickly!

-Using a butter knife, make a small indentation into the putty 1/4" behind the front wall of the tray, as shown in photo 8 below.
+Using a butter knife, make a small indentation into the putty 1/4" behind the front wall of the tray.

 Loading the tray and preparing the ‘cigar’ should take you 45 seconds.